People are leaving the church. That isn’t news to most of us.

 Look up “deconversion” in the dictionary, and you won’t find an entry.
 Enter it as a Google search term, and you’ll discover more than 40,000.

-Deconversion stories pop up daily in the religion sections of media apps like Flipboard.
+Deconversion stories pop up daily in the religion sections of media apps.

 Many individuals cite philosophical issues or painful experiences that undermined their beliefs about God.
 Others simply found themselves part of extreme expressions of Christianity such as cults and one day found a way out.